enepomnyaschih/jwidget/doc/jwidget/DestroyablePromise.md

 		console.log("Fail!")
 	});

-	// This test would cancel the chain properly setTimeout(() => chain.destroy(), 500);
+	// Case 1: This test would cancel the chain properly setTimeout(() => chain.destroy(), 500);

-	// This too
+	// Case 2: This too
 	setTimeout(() => chain.destroy(), 1500);

-	// But not this one, because `chain` object would already be resolved setTimeout(() => chain.destroy(), 2500); // no impact
+	// Case 3: This test would fail, because `chain` object would already be resolved setTimeout(() => chain.destroy(), 2500); // no impact

-	// The best way to fix the problem is to destroy the whole chain setTimeout(() => nextChain.destroy(), 2500);
+	// Case 4: The best way to fix the problem is to destroy the whole chain setTimeout(() => nextChain.destroy(), 2500);

 jWidget provides a bunch of built-in **DestroyablePromise** implementations for you to work with: